oscar-bender-stone/honors-thesis/source/1_introduction.typ

 Everywhere I went, I saw the multitude of research groups, from those mentioned in lecture to the experiences I worked in to the faculty panels in the COSMOS math club.
 I worked in several research groups and found how rich and fulfilling each was.
-This _changed_ my perception of research as a whole.
-I recognize now that diversity _drives_ research, including in the sciences, liberal arts, and many more subjects I have hardly explored.
+This fundamentally changed my perception of research as a whole.
+I learned that diversity _drives_ research, including in the sciences, liberal arts, and many more subjects I have hardly explored.

+// TODO: clean up transitions with examples
-Because of how diverse research is, these communities are extremely independent and have separate results.
+Because of how diverse research is, these communities are extremely independent and build separate repositories of knowledge.
 For example, I wrote a poster for a cryptography class, concerning an MIT researcher who created programs of common crytographic schemes and mathematically proved their correctness.
 I met this researcher at a conference and discovered that _neither_ knew about the other!
 They provided their own contributions, but I initially assumed that _everyone_ contributing to cryptography work on common projects.
 As another example, at my time in the Budapest Semesters in Mathematics, I explored a key tool in program verification to find proofs for a combinatorial problem.
 According to my advisor, that approach had _never_ been considered before.
 The boundaries between these communities isn't so clear, and it seems to take years to begin to _remotely_ find them.

 // TODO: cite main claims about journals/research communities/etc as needed The separation of these communities raises a key question: _can_ knowledge across disciplines be bridged together?
-Publications have become more widely available thanks to the internet, even behind a paywall or subscriptions.
+Publications have become more widely available thanks to the internet.
+However, there are more challenges to storing the knowledge therein, as recognized by several papers, including
-However, there are more challenges to storing the knowledge therein, as recognized by several papers, including @FAIR_guiding_science.
-Firstly, journals are usually highly specialized, require an immense understanding of the broader concepts involved and nomenclature used.
-This is clear in the sciences, as explored in @hierarchy_science, @specialized_science.
+@FAIR_guiding_science.
+Firstly, journals are often highly specialized, requring an immense understanding of the broader concepts involved and nomenclature used.
+This is evident in the sciences, as explored in @hierarchy_science,
+@specialized_science.
 Additionally, representing knowledge can be difficult.
 In mathematics, for example, several attempts have been made to catalog major theories and results.
 [DESCRIBE ATTEMPTS & LIMITATIONS].
-In other subjects, like the social sciences, there are _no_ standard terms, and the majority of cited references are books, which are not indexed by many databases @social_sciences_databases.
-These are [challenging synonym] for existing tools @hierarchy_science.
+In other subjects, like the social sciences, there are _no_ standard terms, and the majority of cited references are books, which are not indexed by many databases
+@social_sciences_databases.
 As another challenge, many formats are fragile to incorrect syntax [EXPLAIN AND ELABORATE].
-Each of these challenges, a small fraction of existing barriers, demonstrate the difficulty in creating a knowledge base with both broad applicability and faithful representations to the original research.
+Each of these issues, a small fraction of existing barriers, demonstrate the difficulty in creating a knowledge base with both broad applicability and faithful representations to the original research.

 // TODO: finish main problems.
 THEN get into ontologies as one proposals, and then explore other options possibly?
 Maybe just ontologies
 There is one existing approach to these problems: ontologies.
 [Explain use of AI